EduMolinero/GATom/README.md

 ## How to use

-We provide a sample `.sbatch`script on how to run the model.
+We provide a sample `.sbatch` script on how to run the model.
 It only needs a `.yml` configuration file on the same folder.
 Right now, the `main.py` accepts two possible types of calculations which are given as arguments in the parser.

--`--single_calc`: Performs a full training (alongside obtaining evaluation and testing errors) routine for the given dataset.
+- `--single_calc`: Performs a full training (alongside obtaining evaluation and testing errors) routine for the given dataset.
--`--hyperparam_optim`: Performs a hyperparameter optimization using the Ray Tune library for the given dataset.
+- `--hyperparam_optim`: Performs a hyperparameter optimization using the Ray Tune library for the given dataset.

 ## Diagram